colah/Visualizing-Representations/index.md

 I think that high-quality representations have a lot of potential for users interacting with complicated data, going far beyond what is explored here.
 The most natural direction is machine learning: once you are in a high-quality representation, many normally difficult tasks can be accomplished with very simple techniques and comparatively little data.[^TransferClaim] With a curated collection of representations, one could make some really exciting machine learning accessible,[^CurateReps] although it would carry with it challenges for end users[^RepLockIn] and the producers of representations.[^ImplicitModelInfo]

 [^TransferClaim]: This is some combination of transfer learning, pretraining, and multi-task learning.
 How well it works varies, but there's certainly a lot of successes.
-Obviously, the ideal is to have a lot of data to train a representation specifically for your task, but failing that.
-We can also try to make very transferable representations, possibly by training them for a bunch of different tasks.
+Obviously, the ideal is to have a lot of data to train a representation specifically for your task.
+But failing that, we can also try to make very transferable representations, possibly by training them for a bunch of different tasks.

 [^CurateReps]: Curating large collections of structured data has lead to some really interesting tools (for example, Wolfram Alpha).
 My intuition is that curating a collection of high-quality representations for different kinds of data could also be really interesting.
 I think [MetaMind](https://www.metamind.io/) is the closest thing I know of to this, right now.